tipeslowly/ceramics/content/6_European_Porcelain.md

 image:
 ---

 After they established direct trade with China, Portuguese traders returned home with samples of kaolin, which they discovered was essential in the production of porcelain.
-The Portuguese and other European countries remained ignorant of the techniques involved in the production of porcelain until 1708, when the first European hard-paste porcelain (made from a compound of the feldspathic rock petuntse and kaolin clay fired at around 1400°C) was made in Meissen, Germany by Johann Friedrich Böttger (1682–1719).
+The Portuguese and other European countries remained ignorant of the techniques involved in the production of porcelain until 1708, when the first European hard-paste porcelain (made from a compound of the feldspathic rock petuntse and kaolin clay fired at around 1400°C) was made in Meissen, Germany, by Johann Friedrich Böttger (1682–1719).
 Böttger’s factory was soon producing large amounts of hard-paste porcelain, and in the 1720s it developed a new and extensive range of enamel colours that was used to depict fantastic visions of an imagined Far East inspired by Chinese art.

 {{< q-figure id="porcelain_vases" >}}